-The next vital piece of your winning habits plan is to strengthen your belief.
+The next vital piece of your plan for creating winning habits is to strengthen your belief.
 If you don’t believe you can achieve this, you won’t.
 It’s that simple.
-Your thoughts create your beliefs and your beliefs shape your result.
-A key component in a Growth Mindset and a Mindset for Success is self-belief.
+Your thoughts create your beliefs and your beliefs shape your results.
+Moreover, a key component in a Growth Mindset and a Mindset for Success is self-belief.
 Believing you can improve by focusing on yourself and gaining momentum and motivation from the actions you take consistently.
-In Carol Dweck’s book, Growth Mindset, students increased their grades because they believed if they focused on their learning, they would improve.
+In Carol Dweck’s book, Growth Mindset, students increase their grades because they believe when they focus on their learning, they will improve.

 ‘Believe that you will succeed and you will.’
 Dale Carnegie

-Part of creating your winning habit creation plan is to check your language supports what you want.
+Part of creating winning habits is to check your language supports what you want.
 Are you thinking about what you want or what you don’t want?
 To determine this, become an observer of your thoughts.
 Listen carefully with an attitude of curiosity and kindness.
 Are your thoughts positive, supportive and in alignment with what you want or are they filled with doubt, self-criticism or fear?
-If so, observe them, let them go and replace them with a thought that is towards what you want.
+If they are, observe and acknowledge them, release them and replace them with a thought that is supportive and towards what you want.